Antarctica, Falklands and South Georgia

 After a couple days at sea, we arrived at South Georgia and were immediately shocked.
 From the eerie stadium sounds of cheering fans (thousands of fur seals on the beach) to the 110,000 breeding pairs of king penguins at St. Andrew's Bay, my whole body was in sensory overload.
 The weather was brilliant with crystal clear skies which amplified the colors of the sea, icebergs, and glaciers that surrounded this bay.
 Life seemed surreal.
 I wanted to preserve that experience, but it comforts me knowing it still exists down there today.

 Between toasting Sir Ernest Shackleton at his grave, walking among the abandon whaling stations of Stromness and Grytviken, and riding the last wave on a Zodiac after dark with the full moon rising, I can honestly say I experienced South Georgia.

 After three sea days, we arrived to the Peninsula via the South Shetlands.
 Neko Harbor was our landing to touch the continent.
-From my first step on the deck that morning to sledding down the mountain side, I couldn't decide if I had just experienced God or if I was dreaming.
-Everything about the morning was perfect and everywhere I looked, I was full of love.
+From my first step on the deck that morning to sledding down the mountain side, everything about the morning was perfect.
 My heart soared as I discovered where all the secrets of life are kept.
 I could see with such clarity, the light, colors, lines, jagged peaks.
-It was like I put on a new pair of glasses for the first time and I knew exactly where I was and why.
-The reflections in the water were equally as clear--you could dunk your head into the sea to feel the mountains within.
 We had snowball fights, laughed hard, photographed each other and embraced the pure moment knowing how precious it was.
-Neko Harbor--never to be lost, my soul-seeking sun spot, full of clean air and endless beauty.
-Neko Harbor, it will rest in my head and heart for life.
+Antarctica – full of clean air and endless beauty, it will rest in my head and heart for life.